-Here’s a question we hear almost every day: Is the Whole30 safe for a pregnant woman?
-We asked registered dietitian and women’s health expert Stephanie Greunke for her perspective.
-Today, she’s answering the question and addressing the four common fears that are often behind it – but first, a little about our Healthy Mama, Happy Baby program.
+Here’s a question we hear almost every day: Is it safe to do a pregnant Whole30?
+We asked registered dietitian Stephanie Greunke for her perspective.
+Today, she’s answering the question and addressing the four common concerns, to help you determine if and how the Original Whole30 can support your healthy pregnancy.

-I love the “Whole30-while-pregnant” question, because show me how serious a woman is about her health and the health of her baby.
-As a registered dietitian, I’m happy to say that a Whole30 is perfectly safe for most pregnant women.
-And as a mom, I can lend you my support and encouragement because I did a Whole30 during my pregnancy.
+I love the “Whole30-while-pregnant” question!
+It shows me how serious someone is about their health and the health of their baby.
+As a registered dietitian, I’m happy to say that a Whole30 is safe for most pregnancies.
+And as a mom, I can lend you my support and encouragement, because I did a Whole30 while pregnant.

-During pregnancy, it’s possible to complete a Whole30 exactly as outlined in The Whole30 program guidelines.
+During pregnancy, it’s possible to complete the Original Whole30 exactly as outlined in the Whole30 program guidelines.
 However, I have a few additional recommendations to make those 30 days as smooth and stress-free as possible:

 - Listen to your body

 Many women experience protein aversions during pregnancy, especially during the first trimester.
-You may naturally find yourself consuming less throughout the day.
-If a palm-sized amount of protein at each meal seems impossible, you can try:
+If a palm-sized serving of protein at each meal seems impossible, you can try:

 - Having smaller, more frequent meals

 - Using a plain, unsweetened egg white, pea, or hemp protein powder (see this Epic Protein from Sprout Living)

-- Drinking a cup or two of bone broth mixed with collagen peptides
+- Drinking a cup or two of bone broth